hrtcat/hrtcat/other/journal.md

 ## Reading about sterility assurance
 _May 11, 2023_

 Chapter 17 of _Compounding Sterile Preparations_.
-I need to learn how to calculate the Sterility Assurance Level (SAL).
+We need to learn how to calculate the Sterility Assurance Level (SAL).

 Filtration is important.
 Unless filtration is terminal filtration it cannot be assumed to create a sterile end product. **(What makes it terminal?)** An explanation of features needed in the syringe filter are listed in this chapter.
 Filters must be tested for integrity after they are used and results recorded.
 See CSP pg 252 for diagram.

 Biological indicators must be used when sterilizing by heat to help ensure that the sterilization cycle was effective.

 There is also info here about using steam and dry heat.
 Dry heat sterilizer using a static-air sterilizer (basically an oven) is not suitable for most materials.
 Use 338F for 60 mins, 320F for 120 mins, or 302F for 150 mins.
-I imagine if using a kitchen oven there should be a thermometer inside to verify temperatures.
+We imagine if using a kitchen oven there should be a thermometer inside to verify temperatures.

-Steam sterilization (autoclave) is considered terminal sterilization, it can be used to to sterilize the product and final container.It is the preferred method to sterilize aqueous solutions and suspensions that have been verified to maintain their chemical and physical stability under the required conditions. **How can I verify this with EEn or TEn?**
+Steam sterilization (autoclave) is considered terminal sterilization, it can be used to to sterilize the product and final container.It is the preferred method to sterilize aqueous solutions and suspensions that have been verified to maintain their chemical and physical stability under the required conditions. **How can we verify this with EEn or TEn?**

 There is a formula that will let you determine temperature/time/pressure ratios.

 D = decimal reduction time (minutes). time to reduce microbial population by 90%
 T = temperature
 Z = number of degrees of temp required to change D-value one log unit in time by a factor of 10.
 If D at 121C is 2 minutes, and the z-value is 10C, then D at 131C is 0.2 minutes.
-I get what this means but not really how to find the needed values.
+We get what this means but not really how to find the needed values.
 F<sub>0</sub> = idk?? it says this is a value but doesn't actually define it.

 100 microbes in a solution, reduced by 1D, 10 microbes left.